 One of the oldest visual tools created by humans to make sense of the complexities of our world, maps are unique in their ability to synthesize data, convey meaning through spatial logic, and deliver information at high resolution.
-They are also incredible tools for communication, data sorting, and insight finding.
+They are also incredible tools for communication, data sorting and insight finding.

-Carissa Carter, d.school
+Carissa Carter, Director of Teaching Experiments, d.school